A New Approach to Motion Planning in 3D for a Dubins Vehicle: Special Case on a Sphere: Candidate optimal paths for Case 2:

 As it is claimed that the $L_\pi R_{\pi + \beta} L_{\pi + \beta} R_\pi$ subpath can be replaced with an $L_\phi R_{\pi - \beta} L_{\pi - \beta} R_\phi$ path, the net rotation matrix corresponding to the initial path and the alternate path should be equal.
 Hence,

-Using the rotation matrices corresponding to the $L$ and $R$ segments derived in \cite{free_terminal_sphere}, the expression obtained for the LHS and RHS is given in Appendix~\ref{appsubsect: CCCCCC_non_optimality_proof}.
-A solution for $\phi$ is obtained by comparing the entries $\eta_{22}$ and $\bar{\beta}_{22}$ in the LHS and RHS, respectively, the expressions for which are given in Appendix~\ref{appsubsect: CCCCCC_non_optimality_proof}.
+A solution for $\phi$ is obtained by comparing the entries $\eta_{22}$ and $\bar{\beta}_{22}$ in the LHS and RHS, respectively.
 It should be noted here that $\eta_{22}$ and $\bar{\beta}_{22}$ are terms in the second row and second column in the matrix in the LHS and RHS, respectively.
 The equation obtained by setting $\eta_{22} = \bar{\beta}_{22}$ and simplifying is given by

 where $r^2$ was canceled in the LHS and RHS.
 Here,

 It is claimed that \eqref{eq: solving_phi_CCCCCC_nonoptimality} can be used to solve for $\phi$ for $r \in \left(\frac{1}{\sqrt{2}}, \frac{\sqrt{3}}{2} \right]$.
 Noting that $\beta \in \left(0, \pi \right) \implies \sin{\beta} > 0$, and $2 r^2 - 1 > 0$ for $r$ in the chosen range, $D < 0$ for the considered range of $r$ since